 There are many aspects to buying a home that a normal person who isn’t in the industry daily might not understand.
 A professional real estate agent’s job is to juggle all the components involved in the purchase.
 Without the right professional help, homebuyers risk making costly mistakes that either kill the deal or leave them with huge financial burdens after the sale.
-Here are 5 home buying mistakes hiring a san bernardino, riverside counties agent will help you avoid.
+Here are 5 home buying mistakes hiring a San Bernardino, Riverside, and San Diego Counties agent will help you avoid.

 Offering Too Little

 Buyers want the best price possible and sellers want the most profit imaginable.
 At the same time, everyone needs to understand there is a sweet spot for offers.
 Sometimes you can get away with a low offer if you waive any inspections and buy the property “as is.”
 But more often than not, unless the property is advertised that way, you’ll essentially insult the seller who won’t even consider opening negotiations with you.
 It is also possible to offer the listing price that doesn’t get considered because the market is hot and the seller has multiple offers.

 A good real estate agent understands the market conditions, property pricing and is able to feel out sellers or the seller’s agent to see what might be considered or not.
 When agents talk to each other, more information behind the sale is often revealed, helping you the buyer get a better starting point for an offer.

 Unless you know how to fix plumbing, electrical, termite damage and any series of other potential existing or impending problems in a house, you don’t want to bypass inspections.
 Even a new home might have issues with it that could be costly if discovered after the sale is complete.
 While there are those who do waive rights to inspections, these are often investors that are either contractors themselves or have access to the best to sweep into a home and whip it into shape.